Maximilian-Stefan-Ernst/Maximilian-Stefan-Ernst/README.md

 # Welcome to my GitHub profile!
-I'm a psychology + mathematics student living in Berlin, and research assistant at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en).
+I'm a PhD student at the [Max Planck School of Cognition](https://www.mpib-berlin.mpg.de/en](https://cognition.maxplanckschools.org/en).
 If you are here for our structural equation modeling julia package, you can find it [here](https://github.com/StructuralEquationModels/StructuralEquationModels.jl).

 🌱 I’m currently learning about multitask deep learning.